uni-notes/uni-notes/docs/CONTRIBUTING.md

 We appreciate your interest in contributing to our repository.
 Before you get started, please take a moment to review the guidelines below.

-## 🚀 Getting Started
+## 🚀 Guidelines

 1. Fork the repository and clone it locally.
 2. Create a new branch for your changes.
 3. Make your changes and test them locally.
+All notes must be in markdown only.
+If you're not familiar with markdown, please refer to [this](https://gdscbpdc.github.io/2022-2023/02_Markdown/).
+4. If you're fixing a bug, please include a test case that demonstrates the bug.
-4. Submit a pull request (PR) to the `main` branch of the original repository.
+5. Submit a pull request (PR) to the `main` branch of the original repository.
+All pull requests must address an issue.
+Write clear and concise commit messages and pull request descriptions.
-5. Your PR will be reviewed by a moderator.
+6. Your PR will be reviewed by a moderator.
 If there are any requested changes, make them and push them to your branch, and your PR will be updated automatically.
-6. Once your changes are approved and merged, you can delete your branch.
+7. Once your changes are approved and merged, you can delete your branch.

-## 📌 Guidelines

-- All notes must be in markdown only.
-If you're not familiar with markdown, please refer to [this](https://gdscbpdc.github.io/2022-2023/02_Markdown/).
-- All pull requests must address an issue.
-- Write clear and concise commit messages and pull request descriptions.
-- If you're fixing a bug, please include a test case that demonstrates the bug.

 ## 🤔 Issues and Feature Requests